vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 Gopāla 30.
 Palace, gate of, should face south 1 ;

-had dancing halls 180; had seven or eight storeys 180; measurements of, acc. to Brhatsambitā 180; posi tion and extent of king's 181 ; should
+had dancing halls 180; had seven or eight storeys 180; measurements of, acc. to Br̥hatsambitā 180; posi tion and extent of king's 181 ; should

 bc in the centre of the capital 1.
 Palaka, a king 399, Palibothra (vide Pāṭaliputra) 204.
 Pallava, dynasty in South India 31,